ibagroup-eu/Visual-Flow-jobs/README.md

 - Perform data processing and transformation
 - Run custom code
 - Leverage metadata for analysis and maintenance
+- Allows to deploy in two configurations and run jobs in Spark/Kubernetes and Databricks environments respectively
+- Leverages Generative AI capabilities via tasks like Parse text, Generate data, Transcribe, Generic task

 Visual Flow application is divided into the following repositories: